 The total exergy content of the vegetation products was 190 PJ.
 In addition to this there were residues such as straw and harvesting losses, 138 PJ.
-The amount of residues that was brought back into cultivation was estimated to 31 PJ.
-The exergy from fossil fuels, mainly diesel fuel and fuel oil, and electricity used in agriculture and in greenhouses, was 25 PJ.
+The amount of residues that was brought back to cultivation was estimated to 31 PJ.
+The exergy from fossil fuels, mainly diesel fuel and fuel oil, and electricity used in agriculture and in greenhouses was 25 PJ.
 Another 24 PJ was used in the food industry.
 The export and import of agricultural products were approximately equal in exergy terms.
 Mostly cereals were exported and feeding-stuff for animals were imported.
-The indirect use of exergy mainly in the form of fertilisers, amounted to about 24 PJ.
+The indirect use of exergy mainly in the form of fertilizers amounted to approx. 24 PJ.
 This is not included here.
 The output from this sector is food.

-The food consumption in Sweden for 1980, with approximately 8.3 million inhabitants, can be estimated in different ways.
-According to the recommended daily intake, the people in Sweden should consume 29 PJ with considerations taken to the age-distribution.
+The food consumption in Sweden 1980, with approximately 8.3 million inhabitants, can be estimated in different ways.
+According to the recommended daily intake the people in Sweden should consume 29 PJ with considerations taken to the age-distribution.
 In the statistical yearbook there is stated an average of 2862 kcal/day and person.
 This adds up to 36 PJ for the Swedish consumption.
-If the statistics of the total consumption of food, distributed from stores, can be trusted, the Swedes consumed 42 PJ in 1980.
-The waste could consist of non-digestible food like peels and bones.
-About 70% is eaten, which corresponds to other estimates of 30% waste [Eriksson (1978)].
+If the statistics of the total consumption of food, distributed from stores, is trusted the Swedes consumed 42 PJ in 1980.
+The waste could be not-digestible food like peels and bones.
+About 70% is eaten which correspond to other estimates of 30% waste [Eriksson (1978)].

 4.4.
-Electricity from hydropower and thermal power
+Electricity from hydro-power and thermal power

 Electricity was used within the forest industry, 57 PJ, and in the food production, 19 PJ.
-Furthermore, electricity was used for lighting, electrical domestic appliances etc., 114 PJ.
-Within the manufacturing industry much of the electricity, 27 PJ, was used for driving machines i.e. mechanical work.
-The rest of the electricity went mainly into the mining industry and the iron and steel industry, 34 PJ, the chemical industry, 20 PJ, transports, 8 PJ, and electric heating, 33 PJ.
+Furthermore electricity was used for lighting, electrical domestic appliances etc., 114 PJ.
+Within the manufacturing industry much of the electricity, 27 PJ, was used for driving machines i.e., mechanical work.